Alex-Deakin/bitcoin-ticker/README.md

 ## Features

 * Live bitcoin price that updates once per minute (this is the update frequency of the data source)
-* Bitcoin price chart that displays the daily bitcoin price per day over the last 30 days
+* Chart that displays the bitcoin price per day over the last 30 days
 * Toggles for chart labels, legend, and line smoothing / beziers
 * A dark mode!